alec0322/Itinero/README.md

 ### Step 3: Start PgAdmin4

 - Open *Servers* drop down menu.
-- Enter password from installation when prompted;
+- Enter the password from installation when prompted.

-### Step 4: Create new local database
+### Step 4: Create a new local database

-- Right click on the "Database" in the dropdown menu.
+- Right-click on the "Database" in the dropdown menu.
-- Select create -> Database...
+- Select Create -> Database...
 - Name database: itinero_db
 - Save
-- Double check database is initialized correctly by going back to the dropdown menue and selelcting the newly created database.
+- Double check database is initialized correctly by going back to the dropdown menu and selecting the newly created database.